solanovisitor/KeratoconusDetector/README.md

 5. pip install -r requirements.txt
 6. When requirements are installed, run the file as the following:

-'python data_conform.py --patient --path --out'
+'python data_conform.py --path --out'

-You can see this script takes 3 positional arguments:
+You can see this script takes 2 positional arguments:

-1. Patient: The ID number of the patient.
-2. Path: The path for your directory containing all patients.
+1. Path: The path for your directory containing all patients.
-3. Out: The path for your output csv file.
+2. Out: The path for your output csv file.

 The output should be a single csv with 15 columns and 18k rows representing the measures.